Worst-case approximability of functions on finite groups by endomorphisms and affine maps: Introduction

 We note that the notion of an affine map on a group and the notation $\Aff(G)$ already appeared in the author's paper \cite{Bor16a}, where $\Aff(G)$ denoted something different, namely $\{\A_{g,\alpha}\mid g\in G,\alpha\in\Aut(G)\}$, the set of \emph{bijective} affine maps on $G$, which forms a subgroup of the symmetric group on $G$.
 We also note the earlier paper \cite{JS75a}, which used the terminology \enquote{affine transformation} instead of \enquote{bijective affine map}.

-In order to motivate the study of the approximability of functions on finite groups by affine maps and not just endomorphisms, observe the following:

-\begin{enumerate} \item For many, though not all, finite groups $G$, determining the precise value of $\app_{\End(G)}(G)$ is a relatively easy problem (see, for instance, Proposition \ref{zeroProp} and the remarks thereafter), whereas $\app_{\Aff(G)}(G)$ is more delicate in general (due to the greater \enquote{freedom in mapping behavior} which affine maps enjoy compared to endomorphisms), thus leading to interesting problems and questions even in cases where $\app_{\End(G)}(G)$ is trivial. \item For special choices of the finite groups $G_1,G_2$ (mostly elementary abelian $p$-groups, i.e., vector spaces over the finite prime field $\IF_p$), the problem of finding functions $f:G_1\rightarrow G_2$ which are \enquote{as far away from being affine as possible} (with different precise definitions of this) is heavily studied in cryptography, \emph{inter alia} due to the need of encryption procedures which resist so-called \emph{linear attacks}, see \cite[Introduction]{CT02a}.
-One of these measures is simply the Hamming distance of $f$ to the set $\Aff(G_1,G_2):=\{\A_{g,\varphi}:x\mapsto g\varphi(x)\mid g\in G_2,\varphi\in\Hom(G_1,G_2)\}$ of affine functions $G_1\rightarrow G_2$,
+We give two reasons for studying not only $\app_{\End(G)}(G)$, but also $\app_{\Aff(G)}(G)$: Firstly, for many (though not all) finite groups $G$, determining the precise value of $\app_{\End(G)}(G)$ is a relatively easy problem (see, for instance, Proposition \ref{zeroProp} and the paragraph thereafter), whereas $\app_{\Aff(G)}(G)$ is more delicate in general (due to the greater \enquote{freedom in mapping behavior} which affine maps enjoy compared to endomorphisms), thus leading to interesting problems and questions even in cases where $\app_{\End(G)}(G)$ is trivial.
+Secondly, as mentioned above, $\app_{\Aff(G)}(G)$ has already been heavily studied in the abelian setting by cryptographers, and it is of intrinsic interest to extend these studies to the nonabelian setting.
+In this context, we would also like to draw the reader's attention to the papers \cite{FX18a,Poi06a,Poi12a,PP11a,Xu15a}, in which other function properties of cryptographic significance (perfect nonlinear, almost perfect nonlinear and bent functions) are studied over nonabelian finite groups.

-which is complementary to our notion of approximability in the sense that $\HD_{\Aff(G_1,G_2)}(f)+\app_{\Aff(G_1,G_2)}(f)=|G_1|$.
-It is of intrinsic interest to study generalizations of this cryptographic problem to larger classes of algebraic structures such as finite groups in general (see also, for instance, the paper \cite{Poi12a}). \end{enumerate}

 In the following, we will present our main results in the form of Theorem \ref{mainTheo} below, but before, we introduce some more notation for a more concise formulation:

 \begin{nottation} Let $G$ be a finite group, $f$ a function on $G$.